Wednesday, August 26, 2020

 Is this really the look you were going for America?

 In June 2016, a rabbi friend told me he’d never really experienced direct antisemitic language until his middle teens.
 The situation was almost comical … almost.
 It had to do with selling/buying unwanted baseball tickets outside a major league stadium.
-In the exchange of tickets for cash, there was a moment of confusion about how much change was due, and the White man my friend was dealing with reassured him by saying "I wouldn’t try to jew you out of it."
+In the exchange of tickets for cash, there was a moment of confusion about how much change was due, and the white man my friend was dealing with reassured him by saying "I wouldn’t try to jew you out of it."

-My friend talked about his sense of obligation to speak to defend his Muslim friend, an imam whose brown skin and tradition beard and clerical garb made him stand out in the Midwestern town that was his home.
+My friend talked about his sense of obligation to speak to defend his Muslim friend, an imam whose brown skin and traditional beard and clerical garb made him stand out in the Midwestern town that was his home.
 My friend said America had been good to Jewish people and felt he had a sort of privilege that compelled him to act, if not from friendship then from self-preservation because, as he’d told me in another conversation, "If they come after American Muslims, it’s just a matter of time until they come after us."

 A few months later, near the end of September 2016, my rabbi friend told me his name had been distributed on an internet list of flagged Jews — people apparently perceived by the list-makers as somehow dangerous.